 - Permanent revocation of driving privilege.

-It is imperative to consult an experienced DUI attorney who has represented individuals charged with DUI Manslaughter.
-Read more on choosing the right DUI manslaughter attorney.
+It is imperative to consult an experienced DUI attorney who has represented individuals with DUI manslaughter charges.
+Read more about choosing the right DUI manslaughter attorney.
 The strict laws governing these types of charges can be complicated to navigate.
 An experienced DUI manslaughter attorney should begin your defense immediately.
 The attorneys at Law Offices of Powers Sellers & Finkelstein, PLC are highly trained and experienced attorneys who have represented many individuals arrested for DUI Manslaughter.

 Powers Sellers & Finkelstein, PLC, is a full-service Hillsborough and Pinellas County, Florida criminal defense firm.
 Conveniently located in Largo, our office is only minutes away for residents of Tampa, Clearwater, and St. Petersburg.
 Our attorneys regularly handle the criminal defense for residents from: